renansigolo-hf/hfm-competitor-scraper/README.md

 ## Usage

 - Run the script by running `npm start "value 1, value 2, value 3"`.
 Make sure to replace the values in the quotes with the values you want to scrape in a comma-separated values (CSV) format.
-- If all goes well, you should see a new file in the current directory called `coles-data-DD-MM-YYYY.csv` with all the data.
+- If all goes well, a new file should be creates at `out/coles-data-DD-MM-YYYY.csv` with all the data.